NixOS/nix-pills/pills/20-basic-dependencies-and-hooks.md

 ## Setup Hooks

-As we mentioned above, sometimes dependencies need to influence the packages that use them in ways other than just *being* a dependency. [^1] `propagatedBuildInputs` can actually be seen as an example of this: packages using that are effectively \"injecting\" those dependencies as extra `buildInputs` in their downstream dependents.
+As we mentioned above, sometimes dependencies need to influence the packages that use them in ways other than just *being* a dependency. [^1] `propagatedBuildInputs` can actually be seen as an example of this: packages using that are effectively "injecting" those dependencies as extra `buildInputs` in their downstream dependents.
 But in general, a dependency might affect the packages it depends on in arbitrary ways. *Arbitrary* is the key word here.
 We could teach `setup.sh` things about upstream packages like `pkg/nix-support/propagated-build-inputs`, but not arbitrary interactions.

 Setup hooks are the basic building block we have for this.
-In nixpkgs, a \"hook\" is basically a bash callback, and a setup hook is no exception.
+In nixpkgs, a "hook" is basically a bash callback, and a setup hook is no exception.
 Let's look at the last part of `findInputs` we haven't covered:

     findInputs() {
         local pkg=$1